 We will explore differences between arms in the acceptability of different PrEP regimens using qualitative research methods, including focus groups and key informant interviews.
 Two focus groups will be performed per study arm at each site.
-Each focus group will include 6-8 study participants per study arm group per site per focus group.
-These groups will include a total of 72-96 participants.
-Two key informant interviews will be performed per study arm per site with selected study participants identified by study staff for a total of 12 participant key informants.
-In addition, a total of 6-8 key informant (site staff who interacted directly with participants during the study) interviews will be conducted of 3-4 staff members per site.
-Key informant interviews will be conducted after the ondrug period (after Week 34).
+Each focus group will include approximately 6-8 study participants per study arm group per site per focus group.
+These groups will include approximately 108-144 participants total.
+Two key informant interviews will be performed per study arm per site with selected study participants identified by study staff for a total of 18 participant key informants.
+In addition, a total of 9-12 key informant (site staff who interacted directly with participants during the study) interviews will be conducted of 3-4 staff members per site.
+Key informant interviews will be conducted after the on-drug period (after Week 34).
 Participants who discontinue study drug early for reasons not related to AEs or symptoms/side effects will be specifically targeted for the focus groups and key informant interviews, as their participation will provide information on why some high-risk individuals who have access to PrEP elect not to use it.
 Focus groups and key informant interview are each anticipated to last approximately 2 hours.

 Focus groups: For participant focus groups, participants will be recruited from clinic through advertisement of the focus groups approximately 6 weeks prior to conducting the groups; participants not attending the clinic during this enrollment period will be contacted to be made aware of these groups.
 Convenience sampling will be used, where interested participants are enrolled until each focus group is "filled".
 Enrollment ends when all groups are filled.
 Note that results of focus groups will be interpreted and presented with this limitation in mind.
 Adequate reminders will be used to ensure participants attend the event at the appropriate date and time.
 Focus group participants will be encouraged to select a pseudonym or nickname to protect their confidentiality within the group.
 Focus groups will be held in a private space in the clinic or off-site in a space where responses cannot be overheard by clinic attendees or staff.
+Focus groups will be conducted by staff not directly involved with participants in the study during the course of the trial.
 All focus groups will be administered, recorded and transcribed in the native language of the site.
 Analysis will be completed at each site and then transcripts will be translated.
 General themes will be identified across sites.
 Recordings and transcripts will be maintained in a secure location and destroyed after analysis according to DAIDS guidelines for data retention.